pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 ========================

-There are a few major theme sections that you can customize to add/remove components, or add your own components.
-Each section is configured with a list of *html templates* — these are snippets of HTML that are inserted into the section by Sphinx.
+There are a few major theme sections that you can customize to add/remove built-in components or add your own components.
+Each section is configured with a list of *HTML templates* — these are snippets of HTML that are inserted into the section by Sphinx.

 You can choose which templates show up in each section, as well as the order in